Permafrost/Tundra/SERVICES.md

 ### tundra.document:emit

-Serializes the given IData document as an [IData XML] string, byte array, or input stream.
+Emits or serializes the given IData document as an [IData XML] string, byte array, or input stream.

 #### Inputs: